Code-Institute-Submissions/jmarcosdias-tasty_JuneResub/README.md

 ### Manual tests

-The following manual testing scenarios were defined and successfuly carried out along the development.
+The following manual testing scenarios were defined and successfully carried out along the development.

 #### Navigation on the entire site

 Navigate to each page, following the available links.
-Make this navigation works good.
+Make sure the navigation works well.

 Navigate to not authorized pages, typing directly the url to delete recipe, edit recipe and create recipe.
 Make sure an appropriate message is displayed.
 This test must be done:
-1. With non-logged-in users trying to create, edit and delete recipe.
+1. With non-logged-in users trying to create, edit and delete recipes.
-2. With logged-in users that are not owner of a recipe, trying to edit and delete that recipe.
+2. With logged-in users that are not owners of a recipe, trying to edit and delete that recipe.

 #### Broken links